samyakshr/bls-unemployment-analysis/README.md

 # BLS Unemployment Analysis: Columbus vs. Ohio Metros

-A comprehensive analysis of unemployment trends in Columbus, Ohio compared to other major Ohio metropolitan areas and the United States using seasonally adjusted data from FRED (Federal Reserve Economic Data).
+An analysis of unemployment trends in Columbus, Ohio compared to other major Ohio metropolitan areas and the United States using seasonally adjusted data from Bureau of Labor Statistics (BLS) and FRED (Federal Reserve Economic Data).

-## 📊 Analysis Overview
+## Analysis Overview

 This project analyzes unemployment data from 2015-2024 for:
 - **Columbus, OH** (COLU139UR)